yhoogstrate/tacc3-fgfr3-bam-quick-scanner/README.md

+# tacc3-fgfr3-quick-bam-scanner

-# tacc3-fgfr3-quick-bam-scanner: Scans for reads mapped to both TACC3 and FGFR3
+Scans for reads mapped to both TACC3 and FGFR3, directly from BAM files

 ## What it does